 Common Name: Field Eryngo

-Eryngium campestre is a Perennial up to 0.60 metres tall.
+Eryngium campestre is a perennial plant that can grow up to 0.60 metres tall.

 It has edible and medicinal uses.